AlaskaAirlines/auro-card/demo/index.md

       </auro-header>
       <p slot="description">
-        Los Angeles is a sprawling Southern California city and the center of the nation’s film and television industry.
+        Los Angeles is a sprawling Southern California city and the center of the nation's film and television industry.
       </p>
       <div slot="cta">
         <auro-hyperlink type="cta" href="/">